isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-does-leopard-gecko-eat.markdown

 For adult Leopard Gecko, feed it one time per day or thrice per week is enough.
 Adult Leopard Gecko can be satisfied when fed with 4 to 7 sizable insects.

 Just in case Leopard Gecko has a Problem with feeding habits, you can try to leave some of the harmless insects in a bowl (deep enough that insects cant crawl out) for Leopard Gecko to feed on during its free time.
-*NB: Do not feed your, Leopard, with insects that is larger/longer than the space between its eyes (thumb rule). *
+*NB: Do not feed your, Leopard, with insects that is larger/longer than the space between its eyes (thumb rule).Â *
 Related:
 [What Do Baby Lizards Eat?](https://pestpolicy.com/what-do-baby-lizards-eat/)
 ## Which Food Should You Avoid Giving Your Leopard Gecko?